huggingface/datasets/datasets/hindi_discourse/README.md

 - Train: 9983

 ## Dataset Creation

+### Curation Rationale
+- Present a new publicly available corpus consisting of sentences from short stories written in a low-resource language of Hindi having high quality annotation for five different discourse modes - argumentative, narrative, descriptive, dialogic and informative.

+- Perform a detailed analysis of the proposed annotated corpus and characterize the performance of different classification algorithms.

 ### Source Data
 - Source of all the data points in this dataset is Hindi stories written by famous authors of Hindi literature.